Tax rate: Specific

 A specific tax rate, or per unit tax rate, is a fixed amount of tax on a specific good or service.
-It means that the tax rate is not in the form of percentages but in the form of single units which does not depend on the price of goods but on the amount of units.
-Specific tax is used in tobacco taxation because it has been proved that a high specific tax significantly enlarges the price of cigarettes and it is an effective way to reduce the consumption of goods like cigarettes.
+It means that the tax rate is not in the form of percentages but in the form of single units, which does not depend on the price of goods but on the amount of units.
+Specific tax is used in tobacco taxation because it has been proven that a high specific tax significantly enlarges the price of cigarettes, making it an effective way to reduce the consumption of such goods.

-For example, we can have a pack of cigarettes containing 20 cigarettes in California.
-The California tax rate is $0.1435 per cigarette stick and $2.87 per pack of 20 cigarettes.
-So if a pack costs $10 or $12, the tax rate for both is $2.87.
+For example, the California tax rate on cigarettes is $0.1435 per cigarette stick and $2.87 per pack of 20 cigarettes.
+If a pack costs $10 or $12, the tax rate for both is $2.87.

 Mixed tax rate

 For some goods exists a combination of two tax rates.
 The commonly known mixed tax rate is specific and flat at once.
-Usually, it is used for excise taxation or sin taxation used on tobacco, alcohol, or fuel.
+Usually, it is used for excise taxation or sin taxation used on tobacco, alcohol or fuel.

-For example, we can again have a pack of cigarettes containing 20 cigarettes but in the United Kingdom.
-In the United Kingdom, the flat tax rate is at 16.5 % of the retail price and also £ 6.33 per pack of 20.
-Let’s say that the price of the pack of cigarettes before tax is £10.00.
-Then specific tax is £ 6.33 and flat tax rate is £10.00 * 16.5% = £1.65.
-Then a pack of 20 cigarettes costs £17.98 and the tax expense is £7.98.
+For example, in the United Kingdom, the flat tax rate for cigarettes is at 16.5 % of the retail price and also £ 6.33 per pack of 20.
+If the price of the pack of cigarettes before tax is £10.00, then specific tax is £ 6.33 and flat tax rate is £10.00 * 16.5% = £1.65.
+In this case, a pack of 20 cigarettes costs £17.98 and the tax expense is £7.98.